yaoakifumi/Ppul-reference-transcriptome/README.md

 The code and the dataset generated from this code have been published in Yao et al. 2024 Marine Genomics.

-"Reference transcriptome assembly of a protogynous sex change fish, harlequin sandsmelt (Parapercis pulchella)"
+"Reference transcriptome assembly of a protogynous sex change fish, harlequin sandsmelt (<i>Parapercis pulchella</i>)"

 https://pubmed.ncbi.nlm.nih.gov/38365348/